-Questions related to Lynchburg College’s Honor & Student Conduct Codes and Regulations should be directed to the Office of the Dean of Students.
+Questions related to the University of Lynchburg’s Honor & Student Conduct Codes and Regulations should be directed to the Office of the Dean of Students.

 Reporting Academic Misconduct

 A faculty member who believes that a student may have committed an academic integrity violation has four options for addressing the alleged misconduct, which are outlined in the section Action by the Faculty Member of the Academic Integrity portion of the Honor Code.
 Before deciding which resolution option to implement, a faculty member is encouraged to meet with the student to explain the academic integrity concern and to listen to the student’s response and perspective.
 Also, a faculty member is encouraged to contact the Office of the Dean of Students (114 Hundley Hall, 434.544.8226) to consult with Carole Furter, Associate Dean of Students, or Matt Scruggs, Assistant Dean of Students, about addressing alleged violations of the Honor Code.

 Three of the options available to faculty for addressing suspected academic misconduct affect only the student’s grade: